 Understanding Tesla LDU Coolant Ingress

 The Tesla LDU (Large Drive Unit) is the high-performance electric motor powering the rear axle of Model S and Model X vehicles built between 2012 and 2020, and it has a well-documented vulnerability that can silently destroy your drivetrain.
-Coolant ingress problem issue problem issue in the Tesla LDU is the infiltration of liquid coolant into the motor’s stator windings, a failure mode that has rendered thousands of out-of-warranty vehicles inoperable and left owners facing repair quotes that often rival the car’s current market value.
+Coolant ingress in the Tesla LDU is the infiltration of liquid coolant into the motor’s stator windings, a failure mode that has rendered thousands of out-of-warranty vehicles inoperable and left owners facing repair quotes that often rival the car’s current market value.

 The Rotor Seal: Where the Failure Begins

-At the center of this problem is a component called the rotor seal, specifically, the U-shaped lip seal that separates the motor’s cooling circuit from its electrical internals.
+At the center of this problem is a component called the rotor seal — specifically, the U-shaped lip seal that separates the motor’s cooling circuit from its electrical internals.
 In the LDU’s design, coolant flows through the rotor shaft to manage heat.
 Over time, thermal cycling and mechanical wear degrade this seal, allowing coolant to migrate directly into the stator cavity.
 Once coolant contacts the windings, corrosion and electrical short circuits follow rapidly.

 Some owners encounter references to a U seal delete as a potential workaround, but bypassing or removing this seal introduces its own serious risks and doesn’t address the underlying degradation already underway.
 A genuine LDU repair resolves the root cause rather than masking it.